papadok24/Power-Pages-Jumpstart/docs/day-1/site-provisioning-guide.md

 After completing this guide:

 1. Review the [Home Page Build Guide](home-page-build.md) to create your first page with Liquid
-2. Work through [User Stories](user-stories.md) to learn Liquid syntax fundamentals
+2. Reference [Data Model Design](data-model.md) for table structure details
-3. Reference [Data Model Design](data-model.md) for table structure details
+3. Complete [Lists and Views](../day-2/lists-and-views.md) to learn Entity Lists for displaying Dataverse data

 ---